Read, Write, Learn

 Estimated Time: 3 hours

-- As you are reading, write down any sentences or paragraphs that you like or have special meaning to you in your journal.
+- As you are reading, write down any lines that you like or have special meaning to you in your journal.
+Choose at least one passage from each chapter.

 - Pay attention to any words or phrases that you don't understand and write them in your journal.
 Look up the meanings of these words.

-- Read the definition of allusion and add it to your notebook.
+- This poem was written using alliteration on every line.
+Read the definition of alliteration and add it to your notebook.